 All publications on acute and chronic pain screening and assessment in adults over 60 years of age including case reports, cohort studies, review papers, observational studies, randomised controlled trials and systematic reviews in all languages in all care settings were identified from searches of Medline (PubMed), CINAHL, Amed, PsycINFO, Embase, Google Scholar and Cochrane Library between 01.01.2002 and 30.04.2017.
 Two reviewers independently read and graded the papers according to the National Health and Medical Research Council criteria (1999b).

 The following sections will summarise the results of the systematic review.
-The full version of the guidelines is available …..
+The full version of the guidelines is available in print and in Age and Ageing online.

 Prevalence of pain in older persons